 - a.
-Yes, procedures for butt fusing plastic pipe and joining qualifications were reviewed. b.
-Yes, appropriate records for the construction activity were reviewed by the inspector. c.
-Yes, plastic pipe joining preparation, butt fusion of plastic pipe, proper equipment use and any testing equipment use were observed for following procedures. d.
-Other items such as excavation, signs, markers, damage prevention notifications, etc. were reviewed. e.
+Yes, procedures for cathodic protection, pressure control and odorization were reviewed. - b.
+Yes, appropriate records, including equipment calibration, for the activities were reviewed by the inspector. - c.
+Yes. - d.
+Other items such as excavation, signs, markers, damage prevention notifications, etc. were reviewed. - e.
 The length of time spent during the inspection was appropriate for the activity that was taking place. - From your observation did the inspector have adequate knowledge of the pipeline safety 2 program and regulations?
 (Evaluator will document reasons if unacceptable)